 - Add a Call to Action: You can point users to a specific URL with a button.

 - Get Social Shares: You can increase your social shares by adding social sharing buttons.

 - Collect Info With Custom Code: You can collect emails with custom HTML I coded.

 Once you decide which one to use you click to proceed.

 Unfortunately, the plugin failed here.
 The screen won’t allow me to proceed to create my form.
-I consistently get a time-out errors.
-Tried on a different browser.
+I consistently get time-out errors.
+I tried on a different browser.
 I’ve disabled plugins.
-Tried on a different website.
+I tried on a different website.
 Nothing works.